Information for Current Students

 B+C|A DAL Assistants

-Architecture students are encouraged to book 1-1 consultations with our DAL Assistants, Zak and Hyosil.
+Architecture students are encouraged to work directly with their studio instructor and TA on their assignments, but may also book 1-1 consultations with our DAL Assistants, Zak and Hyosil for feedback and help on their design projects.

 Sign up using the link below: